Zumbala/jerriepelser.com/content/blog/2018-06-28-communicate-status-background-job-signalr.md

 }
 ```

 The code above creates a new connection on the `/jobprogress` URL, which is connected to our `JobProgressHub`.
-I also listed for that **progress** event to update the user interface with the status of the job.
-The final thing I do is to call the `AssociateJob` method on my `JobProgressHub` to associate this connection with the **Job ID**.
+I also subscribe to the **progress** event to update the user interface with the status of the job.
+The final thing I do is to call the `AssociateJob` method on my `JobProgressHub` to associate this connection with the **Job ID** after the connection has been started.

 ## Testing it out